 IRAs are personal savings plans that allow you to set aside money for retirement and get a tax deduction for doing so.
 Earnings in a traditional IRA generally are not taxed until distributed to you.
-At age 70 1/2 you have to start taking distributions from a traditional IRA.
+At age 72 (unless you turned 70 1/2 in 2019) you have to start taking distributions from a traditional IRA.
 Earnings in a Roth IRA are not taxed, nor do you have to start taking distributions at any point, but contributions to a Roth IRA are not tax deductible.
 Any amount remaining in an IRA upon death can be paid to a beneficiary or beneficiaries.

 Spouse as beneficiary

 If you inherit your spouse's IRA, you can treat the IRA as your own.
 You can either put the IRA in your name or roll it over into a new IRA.
 The Internal Revenue Service will treat the IRA as if you have always owned it.
-If you are not yet 70 ½ years old, you can wait until you reach that age to begin taking minimum withdrawals.
-If you are over 70 ½ and were 10 or more years younger than your spouse, you can use a longer joint-life expectancy table to calculate withdrawals, which means lower minimum withdrawal amounts.
+If you are not yet 72, you can wait until you reach that age to begin taking minimum withdrawals.
+If you are over 72 and were 10 or more years younger than your spouse, you can use a longer joint-life expectancy table to calculate withdrawals, which means lower minimum withdrawal amounts.
 If you inherit a Roth IRA, you do not need to take any distributions.